 Mrs. Schade | Team Advisor

-This season is Mrs.Schade’s tenth season as Team 870’s advisor.
+This season is Mrs.Schade’s eleventh season as Team 870’s advisor.
 She became involved in the robotics program as a mother, whose son started in FIRST Lego League.
 She had continuous involvement in the program as a parent throughout her children's FIRST careers.
-Then, nine years ago, she stepped up to an open position as an advisor.
+Then, eleven years ago, she stepped up to an open position as an advisor.
 She loves that FIRST provides an opportunity for students to learn from an array of different skills.
 Whether it be business, build or social media, Mrs. Schade knows that every student will walk away from the program with a new skill.
 Furthermore, she believes that these skills have useful, real life applications.
 Outside of robotics, Mrs. Schade is a high school math teacher.
 She also enjoys spending time outdoors and vacationing with family in Lake George.
 Her favorite memory with this team has been watching each team grow together as a family.
 The inside jokes, laughter, the ups and downs are all memorable moments!

 Mr. Gammon | Team Advisor